Resacralization of knowledge: Maslow's resacralization

 According to the American psychologist Abraham Maslow (1966), the desacralization of science has produced "the type of science that lacks emotion, joy, wonder, awe, and rapture."
 Thus, he embraced the concept of a scientific ethos that is founded on "a humanistic, holistic approach that is not value free and that has scientists who care about the people and topics they investigate."
 He encouraged scientists to reintroduce values, creativity, emotion, and ritual to their work.
 In order to accomplish this, science needs to be resacralized, which entails infusing it with ceremony, fervor, and human values.

 Wexler's resacralization of research

-The educational sociologist Philip Wexler argues that the social sciences and education should no longer take secularization for granted because we have now reached a post-secular era that that demands a "religious turn" and a "re-sacralization of research".
+The educational sociologist Philip Wexler argues that the social sciences and education should no longer take secularization for granted because we have now reached a post-secular era that demands a "religious turn" and a "re-sacralization of research".
 In order to accomplish this, scholars may need to reexamine early sociological works by Weber, Durkheim, Eliade, and others not only for their relevance but also for their shortcomings in contemporary analysis.
 Resacralization, in this view, entails more than simply returning to religion; rather, it requires a reconstruction of social life that recognizes the continued significance of religion and the potential value of looking at it from a religious perspective.